SciML/ModelingToolkit.jl/README.md

 We can also build nonlinear systems.
 Let's say we wanted to solve for the steady state of the previous ODE.
 This is the nonlinear system defined by where the derivatives are zero.
-We could use unknown variables for our nonlinear system (for direct compatibility with the above ODE code), or we can use non-tagged variables.
-Here we will show the latter.
-We write:
+We use unknown variables for our nonlinear system.

 ```julia
 @Unknown x y z